 Hot Shot Truck Insurance

-Hot shot truck insurance is sometimes referred to as expediter’s insurance.
-This is because smaller personal trucks are used to haul goods instead of semis.
-This insurance will protect your cargo, trailer, and truck.
+Hot shot truck insurance, also known as expediter’s insurance, is perfect if you use smaller trucks to move goods, instead of big semis.
+It protects your cargo, trailer, and truck.

-Here at InsuranceHub Leavitt Agency, we can curate a policy specific to you and your hot shot business’s needs.
-Give us a call today or fill out our online quote form!
+At InsuranceHub Leavitt Agency, we're here to create a policy that fits just what your business needs.
+Give us a call or fill out our online quote form today!

 What’s considered a hot shot truck?